 As is often the case in a small borough, Throop doesn't have a public transportation system that people use for their commute.

-The education level of Throop citizens is a little higher than the average for US cities and towns: 23.85% of adults in Throop have at least a bachelor's degree.
+The citizens of Throop are slightly better educated than the national average of 21.84% for all cities and towns, with 23.85% of adults in Throop having a bachelor's degree or advanced degree.

 The per capita income in Throop in 2022 was $33,869, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $135,476 for a family of four.
 However, Throop contains both very wealthy and poor people as well.